-Chadron offers a wonderful setting for the study of English literature and the humanities, with abundant beauty, natural resources, and open spaces to help open our minds.
+Chadron offers a wonderful setting for the study of English and the Humanities, with abundant beauty, natural resources, and open spaces to help open our minds.
 Many of our English major course offerings, such as Great Plains Literature, Literature Across Borders, and Environmental Literature have been developed with an eye towards the natural spaces of the High Plains where we live, teach, and learn.
 Our unique partnership with the Mari Sandoz High Plains Heritage Center offers further opportunities to read and write within a regional and environmental context.
-In other words, English majors at CSC benefit from an unfettered exposure to the great outdoors; here, you can literally get outside yourself.

-Our department provides small class settings with close interaction between the scholars/teachers in our program and our students.
-We emphasize innovative instruction and impressive scholarship (our faculty members consistently publish and keep current in their fields of expertise), and we are dedicated to a high level of academic achievement in our students.
+Our program provides small class settings with close interaction between the scholars in our program to our students.
+We emphasize innovative instruction and scholarship (our faculty members publish and keep current in their fields of expertise), and we are dedicated to a high level of academic achievement in our students.

-Beyond the walls of the classroom, Sigma Tau Delta (our English honorary) hosts a variety of reading, writing and performance events throughout the year that energize the region and consistently draw a large and varied mix of voices and talents.
-The professors in the program, the students you will encounter here, the events and activities you will be able to join, and the great setting you can take inspiration from—all combine naturally to help you get outside yourself.
+Beyond the walls of classrooms, Sigma Tau Delta (our English honorary society) hosts a variety of reading, writing and performance events throughout the year that energize the region and draw a large and varied mix of voices and talents.

 For more information about English and Humanities programs, please explore the tabs on the left.
 For personal assistance, please contact: